RenderKit/ospray-studio/doc/scenegraph.md

 ### RenderScene Visitor

-This visitor is responsible for creating instances of geometries and volumes that are added to a World.
-It builds OSPRay scene heirarchy for rendering and is called everytime we want to render a new scene graph.
-Traversal of scene graph with this visitor allows for geometries to be matched with their surface representation(material etc.) and encapsulated in a `Geometric model`, volumes to be matched with their rendering apperance and encapsulated in a `Volumetric model`.
-It then collects geometric and volumetric models that belong to a single `OSPRay Group` and create an `Instance` to be placed in the World from this group.
+This visitor is responsible for creating the underlying OSPRay render graph hierarchy, which includes `Instance`s.
+This visitor is called every time the scene is modified to rebuild the render graph.
+Traversal with this visitor matches geometries with their materials and bundles them into a `GeometricModel`.
+The same is done for volumes into a `VolumetricModel`.
+Collections of these models are placed in a `Group` and then an `Instance`.
+`Instance`s are ultimately provided to the `World`'s internal handle.

 ### Commit Visitor

-This visitor is responsible for executing `preCommit()` and `postCommit()` methods of every `Node` in the subtree on which it is called based on their last modified and commit history.
-These methods interact with OSPRay API(`ospSetParam`) for setting parameter on the corresponding OSPRay object for the node and executing commit for allowing the parameters to take effect on the object.
+This visitor is responsible for executing `preCommit()` and `postCommit()` methods of every `Node` in the subtree on which it is called based on their last modified time.
+These methods finalize parameter values for the internal OSPRay objects.
+This visitor should be called before the `RenderScene` visitor to finalize nodes.

 ### GenerateImGuiWidgets Visitor

-This visitor is responsible for creating `imgui widgets` for every corresponding node of the subtree it is traversing.
+This visitor generate UI components for any node in the scenegraph.
+It uses the parameter node children of a parent node to generate the appropriate widget; for example, it will create a checkbox for `BoolNode`s, a color picker for `RGBNode`s, and so on.

 ---